 The use of acupuncture for a condition that was unrelated to dentistry would also be unacceptable.
 Indeed it would be necessary to ensure that a clear distinction was made between this alternative practice and the practice of dentistry.
 You could not, for example, advertise yourself as being a hygienist and in some way give additional credence to the treatment you provide from your GDC registration.
 On these occasions you would need to obtain additional indemnity from another provider.

 There are overlaps which tend to complicate matters even further.
 It is, for example, the duty of all clinicians to provide advice on smoking cessation and to encourage patients to give up the habit.
 In the past, acupuncture (rather like hypnosis) has been shown to be quite successful in this respect.
 It is debatable whether the use of acupuncture in such a way is part of the practice of dentistry, or outside the dental field.

 From Dental Protection's point of view, provided you are using acupuncture as part of dental treatment, there is no particular difficulty in relation to recieving an indemnity as a benefit of dental membership.
 This may change in the future if the GDC should decide that it falls outside the scope of practice for a hygienist.

-Any DCP members finding themselves in a similar situation are invited to contact Dental Protection for advice during office hours on 0845 608 4000.
+Any DCP members finding themselves in a similar situation are invited to contact Dental Protection for advice.